jxk5861/MandelbrotBackgroundCreator/README.md

 Once a cool looking region is found, it can be exported as an image and used as a desktop background.

 ### Usage
 Click and drag to pan around the fractal image.
 Use the mouse wheel to scroll in and out.
-To manager the color gradient, click and drag on one of the selectors (image below).
+To manager the color gradient, click and drag on one of the selectors to move it (image below).

 <img src="sample_images/tutorial/Color Gradient.png" alt="drawing" width="200"/>